buildbot/buildbot/master/docs/developer/database/buildsets.rst

     .. py:method:: getRecentBuildsets(count=None, branch=None, repository=None,
                            complete=None):

-        :param count: maximum number of buildsets to retrieve (required).
+        :param count: maximum number of buildsets to retrieve (required)
         :type count: integer
         :param branch: optional branch name.
-If specified, only buildsets affecting such branch will be returned.
+If specified, only buildsets affecting such branch will be returned
         :type branch: string
         :param repository: optional repository name.
-If specified, only buildsets affecting such repository will be returned.
+If specified, only buildsets affecting such repository will be returned
         :type repository: string
         :param complete: if true, return only complete buildsets; if false, return only incomplete buildsets; if ``None`` or omitted, return all